An Analysis of Collocation on GPUs for Deep Learning Training: Introduction

-Rest of the paper is organized as follows.
-Firstly, \Cref{sec:background} gives background on MIG and surveys related work. \Cref{sec:methodology} follows this up with our experimental methodology and setup.
-Finally, \Cref{sec:results} discusses the results and \Cref{sec:discussion} and \Cref{sec:conclusion} draw conclusions from our findings.
+The rest of the paper is organized as follows.
+Firstly, \Cref{sec:background} gives background on GPU collocation techniques and surveys related work.
+Then, \Cref{sec:methodology} describes our experimental methodology and setup, and \Cref{sec:results} presents the results. \Cref{sec:summary} outlines guidelines for collocation based on our results and touches on some challenges we encountered, and finally, \Cref{sec:conclusion} concludes the paper.